 - Technology transition and commercialization successes.

 The Technology Clearinghouse serves the broader homeland security community: researchers, developers, innovators, policy makers, and practitioners.
 It provides seamless access to information about Department of Homeland Security (DHS) science and technology reports and to other authoritative science and technology content.
-Open-source information can be discovered and accessed by all visitors to the site.
-Restricted content (e.g., For Official Use Only (FOUO) and Law Enforcement Sensitive (LES) information) is currently available to those with DHS credentials.
+Public information can be discovered and accessed by all visitors to the site.
+Sensitive content (e.g., For Official Use Only (FOUO) and Law Enforcement Sensitive (LES) information) is currently available to those with DHS credentials.

-A fact sheet provides an overview the Technology Clearinghouse and the value it offers for sharing authoritative science and technology information to foster development and deployment of innovative technology solutions.
+A fact sheet provides an overview of the Technology Clearinghouse and the value it offers for sharing authoritative science and technology information to foster development and deployment of innovative technology solutions.

 The Technology Clearinghouse continues to grow and adapt with plans to grant appropriate access to restricted information to other federal, state, and local homeland security professionals, as well as to those in R&D and academia.
 The knowledge produced by research and development is only useful when key stakeholders can discover and apply it to their decision making and mission activities.
 Enhancements to the Clearinghouse are underway to make it even easier to share content with more stakeholders.
-Building integrations with other databases is ongoing with the goal of allowing Clearinghouse users to search thousands of resources from multiple databases with a single query.

 The DHS Science and Technology Directorate (S&T) created the Technology Clearinghouse to fulfill the mandate in the Homeland Security Act of 2002, section 313, which calls for the establishment of a centralized technology clearinghouse that allows federal, state, local, and territorial governments, as well as private sector entities, to gather information on homeland security technologies at any stage in the development lifecycle.